jes/bnbf/README.md

 With `--wrap` enabled, bnbf is currently about 30% slower than the `beef` interpreter available from `http://kiyuko.org/software/beef`.
-I suspect this is because there are a lot of places where bnbf tests whether or not the `--wrap` option is set, whereas beef does not support bignum cells so has no reason to test any options.
+I suspect this is because there are a lot of places where bnbf tests whetherthe flag for the `--wrap` option is set, whereas beef does not support bignum cells. so it knows to always use byte-array memory.

 ## 3. Contact